Let’s start with the idea of an environment and a technology.

 What else is tied to our perception of reality?

 Politics, perhaps – but could our fascination with bureaucratization be enough to facilitate a lapse in our technology?
-Or at least badly enough to sustain our plot?
+Or at least enough to sustain our plot?

 Perhaps a decline is not what we’re looking for.
 Instead: stagnation.